 - Monitoring driver behaviour for training purposes

-- Providing accurate mileage reports for tax and expenses purposes
+- Providing accurate mileage reports for tax and expenses reasons

-- Supporting customer service by monitoring delivery vehicle progress
+- Supporting customer service by tracking delivery vehicle progress

 - Monitoring vehicle health

 Top UK telematics providers for business

 Discover some of the leading suppliers of telematics fleet management for UK businesses in this dedicated section.

 |Verizon Connect||Driving behaviour alerts|

 Verizon Connect is a telematics system that’s jam-packed with features.
 Its alerts functions are particularly impressive, allowing you to monitor a driver’s behaviour for everything from speeding to delayed starts or lengthy stops.
 And with bespoke reporting, you can drill down into the details of your fleet’s fuel consumption.